Diegoo1802/Diegoo1802/README.md

 # 👋 Hi, I’m Diego!

-I am a passionate developer studying **Cross-Platform Application Development** in Madrid.
-I am always eager to improve my skills and learn new things. 🌱
+Welcome to my corner of the web!
+I am a passionate developer currently immersed in **Cross-Platform Application Development** in the vibrant city of Madrid.
+With a relentless curiosity and a desire to constantly improve, I thrive on learning new technologies and refining my skills. 🌱

 ---

+### 🌟 About Me

+I believe that coding is more than just a profession; it's a creative outlet that allows me to bring ideas to life.
+When I'm not coding, you might find me exploring the latest tech trends, diving into open-source projects, or collaborating with fellow developers to create innovative solutions.

+---

 ### 🔧 Technologies and Tools

+I have experience with a diverse set of technologies that empower me to build robust applications:

 <p align="left">
     <img src="https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white" />
     <img src="https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black" />